aaronamran/MSAF-System-Administration-Fundamentals/Windows System Security and Administration - Part 2/deploy-gpo-secure-credentials.md

 8. In the same folder, double-click on `Sign-in last interactive user automatically after a system-initiated restart`.
 Disable and apply the changes
 9. Navigate to `Computer Configuration\Policies\Windows Settings\Security Settings\Local Policies\Security Options`.
 Double-click on `Interactive logon: Do not require CTRL+ALT+DEL`.
 Disable it and apply the changes
 10. In the same folder, double-click on `Interactive logon: Don't display username at sign-in`.
 Enable it and apply the changes
+11. Open cmd as admin, and run the following command to update policies on the system
+    ```
+    gpupdate /force
+    ```